GaryJones/genesis-simple-sidebars-exporter/README.md

 1. With sidebars already created via `Genesis > Simple Sidebars`, navigate to Genesis Import/Export.
 1. Ensure the relevant Simple Sidebars checkbox is selected and click the Download Export File button.
 1. Head to the new site, and import the settings file via the corresponding Import/Export page.

+Note that this plugin does not need to be installed on the new site for the import to succeed.

 ## Credits ##